aptos-labs/developer-docs/apps/docusaurus/docs/move/move-on-aptos/gas-profiling.md

 You can reset the view by clicking the "Reset Zoom" button in the top-left corner.
 ![gas-profiling-flamegraph-1.png](../../../static/img/docs/gas-profiling-flamegraph-1.png)

-There is also “Search” button in the top-right corner that allows to match certain items and highlight them.
+There is also "Search" button in the top-right corner that allows to match certain items and highlight them.
 ![gas-profiling-flamegraph-2.png](../../../static/img/docs/gas-profiling-flamegraph-2.png)

 ### Cost Break-down